Now's the Time to Start Planning Your Summer Trips ... for 2023

 • The longer you give yourself to find a good deal, the higher your odds are of scoring a cheap flight.
 That’s just logic.

-• If your plans are already set in stone, use Google Flights Price Alerts to track your route ASAP.
+• If your plans are already set in stone, set a Google Flights price alert for your dates and route ASAP to track prices and book when you see a fare you like.

-There’s no guarantee you’ll find the best deal by booking a June flight today versus waiting a few months.
-But it never hurts to start monitoring for deals now.
+There's no guarantee you'll find the best deal by booking a June flight today versus waiting a few months.
+But it never hurts to start monitoring flight prices now.

-And even if flight prices decrease after you book, you don’t have to kick yourself.
-So long as you book at least a main cabin economy fare, most U.S. airlines have done away with change fees for good.
+And even if flight prices decrease after you book, you don't have to kick yourself.
+Most U.S. airlines no longer charge fees to change your flight – so long as you booked at least a main cabin economy fare.
 That means with Delta, for example, you can rebook your flight after a price drop and get a Delta eCredit for the difference.

-Look at how our editor Kyle got $38 back on his Delta fare when the price went down on his flight to Dallas earlier this year.
+Look at how our editor Kyle got $38 back on his Delta fare when the price went down on his flight to Dallas.

 Graphical user interface, text